Carkham/m5_blog/blog.md

 Here, we focus on the metric *Root Mean Squared Scaled Error*, ie. [RMSSE](https://www.kaggle.com/competitions/m5-forecasting-accuracy/overview/evaluation).
 The detailed formula is in [here](https://mofc.unic.ac.cy/wp-content/uploads/2020/03/).
 It is different from the Root-mean-square error [RMSE](https://en.wikipedia.org/wiki/Root-mean-square_deviation) in that RMSSE is based on the variation between two contiguous data points.
 So this metric is scale invariant.

 As you can see, in the result metric above, the model has `RMSSE = 1.00`.
-This means that, on average, the error between the predition and the actual data is around `1.00` time the average variation.
+This means that, on average, the error between the prediction and the actual data is around `1.00` time the average variation of the timeseries.
 This is also seen in the result graph above: the prediction intervals are about the same scale as how much the data varies through time.
 This shows that the model is working; the deepAR model running in python also has the similar metric of RMSSE = 1.00.
 Other kaggle [learderboard models](https://www.kaggle.com/competitions/m5-forecasting-accuracy/leaderboard) can reach RMSSE = 0.5.

 Click [here](https://github.com/deepjavalibrary/djl/blob/master/examples/src/main/java/ai/djl/examples/inference/timeseries/M5ForecastingDeepAR.java) to see the **source code** of the inference feature.